SaifOmran/Obsidian/ISM/ISM.md

 ## Storage provisioning
 - The process of assigning storage resources to compute systems based on capacity, availability and performance requirements.
 - LUN: logical unit which created from a RAID set and it has unique ID.
-- LUNs are spread across all the physical drives that belong to that set.
+- LUNs are spread across all the physical drives that belong to that set and can be assigned for different servers.
+- Why does the LUN consist from more than 1 disk ? to increase the performance as if the controller receives 50 I/O requests in a second the controller can handle them at the same time but the disk will handle them sequential, so if LUN from different disks the 50 I/O request will be handled parallel by those disks.
 - In non-virtualized environment LUN appears as a raw storage drive to the operating system.
 To make this drive usable, it is formatted with a file system and then the file system is mounted.
 - In virtualized environment there is 2 methods:
 	- 1- LUN Assigned to the Hypervisor (Most Common Method)